-Computer-Based Scenario Simulations
+► Computer-Based Scenario Simulations

-Also known as "best-practice" simulations, scenario simulations are used to build leadership, project version of its "Project management and sales capabilities.
-The simulations leverage decision-tree structures in realistic case Leadership Live" simulation, settings, enhanced with text, audio, still photography and video.
+Also known as "best-practice" simulations, scenario simulations are used to build leadership, project management and sales capabilities.
+The simulations leverage decision-tree structures in realistic case settings, enhanced with text, audio, still photography and video.
 Participants read and observe realworld business situations in the simulation and they then have the opportunity to react to the issues presented.
 Upon choosing a course of action, the simulation immediately presents the impacts of the participant's decisions on the ultimate goals.

-In 2006, BTS launched a translated into Chinese.
+In 2006, BTS launched a version of its "Project Leadership Live" simulation, translated into Chinese.